Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Conclusion

 \section{Conclusion}

-We presented Policy Constraint Q-Learning, an offline reinforcement learning algorithm for automated anesthesia infusion.
-We conducted extensive experiments on a large collected anesthesia dataset to validate the effectiveness of PCQL.
-Experimental results showed that our method was predicted to be better than the baseline method.
-The recommended dose of PCQL was consistent with the anesthesiologist's strategy, but used less total dose and was more responsive to the patient's vital signs.
-We also analyzed confidence intervals of recommended doses for PCQL and found that they covered most of the clinical decisions of anesthesiologists.
-Finally, we performed an interpretability analysis of PCQL results using SHAP.
+In this study, we proposed PCQL, an ORL algorithm for automated anesthesia infusion.
+To ensure the safety of the dosing policy, we have imposed constraints on both the policy distribution and value estimation.
+Through extensive experiments on a large collected anesthesia dataset, we validated the effectiveness of PCQL.
+The experimental results demonstrated that our method outperformed baseline methods.
+The recommended dose generated by PCQL was consistent with the anesthesiologist's strategy, while utilizing a lower total dose and being more responsive to the patient's vital signs.
+This highlights the potential for future personalized and precise anesthesia.
+Additionally, we employed SHAP to perform interpretability analysis on PCQL's results, enhancing the transparency of our approach.

-Our work validates the clinical viability of offline reinforcement learning for automated anesthesia, but there are still some issues to be addressed.
-First, our data is monocentric, so we cannot validate PCQL's performance on a multicenter dataset.
-We plan to collect clinical anesthesia data from more centers and validate it in the next step.
-Second, PCQL showed good experimental results from both Off Policy Evaluation and retrospective evaluation perspectives.
-However, clinical trials in the real world are still needed to confirm the online feasibility of the model.
+However, it is important to acknowledge that further validation through real-world clinical experiments is necessary to fully assess the effectiveness of PCQL.
+Our study represents a promising step towards achieving true automation in anesthesia, and we recognize the need for continued research and refinement in this area.
+We hope that our findings will inspire further advancements in the field to ultimately contribute to improved patient care.